ietf/id-guidelines/README.md

 submission, as well as PDF and PostScript versions of the document.
 In such submissions, the XML is authoritative, if present, otherwise the plain-text is authoritative.
-It is expected that the tool will change to allow only the submission of XML or plain text, but not both, and to not accept other formats.
+It is expected that the tool will change to allow only the submission of XML or plain-text, but not both, and to not accept other formats.

 If XML source is submitted, the Datatracker will generate plain-text and place it in the Archive.
 If v3 source is submitted, the Datatracker will also